byrney/vagrant8/README.md

 1. Shut down the VM
 2. Back on the host, Export/Package the box

-    vagrant package --base <name of VM> --out win81.box
+    vagrant package --base name-of-VM --out win81.box

-3. Once the box is created import it
+3. Once the box is created import it  [1]

     vagrant box add --name win81 --provider virtualbox  win81.box

 4. Replace the username in config.cmd where it has Users/Robert

-5. Try it out: [1]
+5. Try it out: [2]

     vagrant up

+[1] Once imported, if short on disk space, you can delete the .box file it is
+    no longer needed

-[1]  To help with fixing the scripts you can do the following:
+[2]  To help with fixing the scripts you can do the following:

     vagrant up --no-provision